MiloradFilipovic/promptblocks/README.md

 ### Node version managers - display live Node.js version
 If you are using a Node.js version manager, like [nvm](https://github.com/nvm-sh/nvm), node version in the prompt won't be updated when you switch.

-In order to achieve this, you can create a custom function in your `~/.zshrc` file that will source your zsh config every time you change Node version.
+In order to achieve this, you can create a custom function in your `~/.zshrc` file that will source your zsh config every time you change Node version*.
-Note that, depending on your configuration, this will slow down the original command execution.

 If using nvm, this function can look like this:
 ```zsh